 Bonus: ebook is in color!

 About the Author

-Fred Hébert is a self-taught programmer who used to teach Erlang.
-He is currently working on a real-time bidding platform and was named Erlang User of the Year 2012.
+Fred Hébert is a self-taught programmer who taught Erlang.
+He spent time working on a real-time bidding platform and was named Erlang User of the Year 2012, and has since joined the routing team at Heroku, building large scale production systems with Erlang.
 His online tutorial, Learn You Some Erlang for Great Good!, is widely regarded as the best way to learn Erlang.

 Table of Contents

 Chapter 1: Starting Out

 "An excellent introduction to Erlang. . . .
 If you want to know it all, Learn You Some Erlang for Great Good! is a great book to buy."